OpenMDAO/POEMs/POEM_039.md

 ### Determining input and output size

-Users can use the existing ExecComp API via kwargs to the constructor, to specify the sizes of all variables.
+Users can use the existing ExecComp API via kwargs to the constructor, to specify the shapes of all variables.
 However, four common cases are expected and will be supported by specific init args to ExecComp

 1) If a user wants to have everything (both inputs and outputs) shaped by what they are connected to, then they can set the argument `shape_by_conn=True` and that metadata will be applied to every variables.

-2) If a user wants to have all inputs be the same size, because they are performing a vectorized operation, then they can set `shape=<value or varaible>` to set the shape of all the inputs and outputs to the same size.
+2) If a user wants to have all inputs be the same size, because they are performing a vectorized operation, then they can set `shape=<value or varaible>` to set the shape of all the inputs and outputs.
 If they need to make the shape some kind of user configurable value, then that can be added to the owning group as an option.